Mongolian Tavan Bogd Trek

 Highlights

-• Marvel at views the highest peaks of Mongolia
+• Marvel at views of the highest peaks of Mongolia.

-• Experience genuine wilderness whilst trekking through the highest mountains in Mongolia
+• Experience genuine wilderness while trekking through the highest mountains in Mongolia.

-• Visit museums and attractions of the capital city of Ulaanbaatar
+• Visit museums and attractions in the capital city of Ulaanbaatar.

 Itinerary